-Lordosis is an exaggerated lumbar curve in the spine.
+Lordosis or hyperlordosis is an exaggerated lumbar curve in the spine.
 To put it another way, the lower back curves inwards more than it would naturally do.
-We look at causes and treatment options.

 The spine needs a natural curve to function correctly.
-This is due to the shape of the individual bones of the spine (vertebrae).
-If the curve becomes to great then stress is placed on other parts of the spine causing pain.
+This is due to the shape of the individual bones of the spine called vertebrae.
+If the curve becomes too great then stress is placed on other parts of the spine causing pain.

 The muscles that are often tight are:

 The muscles that are often weak and stretched are:

 To correct an increased curve in the low back the hip flexor muscles need to be stretched along with the lower back.
 The glutes and abdominals may need strengthening.

 The following guidelines are for information purposes only.
 We recommend seeking professional advice before beginning rehabilitation.